espressif/esp-csi/examples/console_test/README.md

 CSI_DATA,2,30:ae:a4:00:4b:91,-27,11,1,7,1,1,1,1,0,0,0,-89,1,13,2,1827121360,0,67,0,384,1,[ 67 48 4 0 0 0 0 0 0 0 1 -3 7 -12 7 -12 7 -12 6 -12 6 -12 6 -12 6 -12 5 -13 5 -13 5 -13 5 -13 5 -13 5 -13 4 -13 4 -14 4 -14 4 -14 3 -14 3 -14 3 -14 3 -14 3 -15 2 -14 2 -15 2 -15 2 -15 1 -8 1 -16 1 -16 1 -17 1 -17 1 -17 1 -17 1 -17 1 -18 1 -18 1 -18 1 -19 1 -19 1 -19 1 -20 2 -20 2 -20 2 -20 3 -20 3 -21 3 -21 4 -21 5 -21 5 -21 6 -21 6 -21 7 -21 1 -6 0 0 0 0 0 0 0 0 0 -1 3 -4 18 -19 17 -19 17 -19 17 -19 15 -21 14 -21 14 -21 14 -22 14 -22 13 -22 13 -22 12 -22 12 -23 12 -23 11 -23 11 -24 10 -24 10 -24 10 -25 10 -25 9 -25 9 -25 8 -25 8 -26 8 -26 7 -26 7 -27 6 -27 6 -28 6 -28 8 -29 5 -29 5 -30 5 -30 5 -31 5 -31 4 -32 4 -32 4 -33 4 -33 4 -34 5 -35 5 -36 5 -36 6 -36 6 -37 7 -37 7 -38 8 -38 9 -38 10 -38 11 -38 12 -38 13 -38 14 -38 15 -38 16 -38 5 -12 1 -3 -1 0 -1 1 -1 -1 0 0 0 0 -1 -1 -1 -1 -1 -1 3 5 12 23 11 23 11 24 10 24 9 24 9 25 8 25 8 25 7 25 6 24 6 24 6 24 6 24 5 24 5 24 5 24 4 24 4 23 4 23 4 23 4 22 5 22 5 22 5 22 5 22 5 21 4 21 6 21 6 21 6 20 7 20 7 19 8 19 8 19 8 19 8 19 9 18 9 18 10 19 11 18 11 18 11 18 12 18 12 18 13 17 13 17 13 17 14 17 14 17 15 17 15 17 15 17 16 17 15 18 15 18 16 18 16 18 1 2 ]
 CSI_DATA,3,30:ae:a4:00:4b:91,-27,11,1,7,1,1,1,1,0,0,0,-89,1,13,2,1827137218,0,67,0,384,1,[ 67 48 4 0 0 0 0 0 0 0 2 3 8 12 8 12 8 12 9 12 9 12 9 11 9 11 10 11 10 11 10 11 11 11 11 10 11 10 11 10 11 10 11 10 12 9 12 9 12 9 12 9 13 9 13 8 13 8 13 8 14 8 14 8 7 4 15 7 15 7 16 7 16 7 16 7 17 7 17 7 17 7 18 7 18 7 18 8 19 8 19 8 19 8 19 9 20 9 20 9 20 10 20 10 20 11 20 11 20 12 20 13 20 13 19 14 19 15 4 3 0 0 0 0 0 0 0 0 0 1 2 4 15 23 16 23 16 23 17 23 16 22 17 22 17 22 17 22 17 22 18 22 18 21 19 21 19 21 20 20 20 20 21 19 21 19 22 19 22 18 23 18 23 17 23 17 24 17 24 16 25 16 25 16 26 15 26 15 27 15 28 14 29 13 29 13 29 13 30 13 31 13 31 13 32 13 33 13 34 13 34 13 35 14 36 14 36 14 37 14 37 15 38 16 38 16 38 17 38 18 39 19 39 20 39 21 39 22 38 24 38 25 37 26 37 26 11 8 1 1 -1 -1 -2 -1 0 0 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -8 0 -31 1 -31 1 -31 0 -31 0 -31 -2 -31 -3 -31 -3 -31 -4 -31 -5 -30 -5 -29 -4 -29 -5 -29 -5 -29 -5 -29 -5 -28 -6 -28 -5 -29 -5 -29 -5 -29 -6 -27 -6 -25 -6 -27 -6 -28 -3 -27 -2 -27 -2 -28 -1 -27 -2 -26 -2 -25 -2 -25 -1 -25 0 -26 0 -26 0 -26 0 -27 1 -26 2 -25 3 -25 4 -26 5 -25 5 -25 5 -25 6 -25 6 -25 7 -25 7 -25 8 -26 8 -25 9 -26 9 -25 10 -25 10 -25 11 -24 12 -24 13 -25 13 -26 13 -4 1 ]
 ```
+> Note:
+> 1. If you need to print raw data for analysis, please configure the serial port baud rate to `1152000`, otherwise too much log printing will trigger the watchdog
+> 2. Save the obtained log to `csi_raw_data.log`, and run `csi_amplitude_plot.py` to get all CSI raw data charts